Your Questions Answered

 Why is plastic recycling so challenging in Hong Kong?

 There is a huge amount of plastic waste created in Hong Kong, but a lot of it is dirty and therefore ends up going to landfill as the recycling system cannot handle dirty plastic.
+Many types of plastic packaging, such as films and lightweight bags, are low value plastic to begin with.
 The costs are high for collection, sorting, storage and transport.

 Living space is small so it isn’t easy for people to keep their waste and recyclables separate and not all buildings offer recycling so it might not be convenient.
 Plastic waste is lightweight yet takes up a lot of space.
 The different types of plastic makes it hard for the public to know what to recycle and where.

 Given that there is barely any manufacturing in Hong Kong, there is no local demand for recycled plastic, which means that everything is exported and there is no incentive for the government to encourage recycling.

 There is also a lack of trust in the system.
 Some people feel that the system is ‘broken’, that the materials in the recycling bins don’t actually get recycled.
 Therefore, fewer people recycle and there is less care taken to use the separation bins properly.

 How can we tackle this problem of recycling?